Published 10 Feb 2023

 Project Punch List Template

-Use this punch list template to follow the Construction Guidelines for Project Implementation set by the Philippine Domestic Construction Board and the Construction Authority of the Philippines.
-Get safely back to business by evaluating 3 major components of the project cycle: Materials, Manpower, and Machinery.
+Use this punch list template and get safely back to business by evaluating 3 major components of the project cycle: materials, manpower, and machinery.
 Ensure the viability of projects by stopping the spread of COVID-19.
-Get the iAuditor app to resume construction work without any delays.
+Get the SafetyCulture app to resume construction work without any delays.

 Home Remodel Punch List Template